 What if an employee refuses to get vaccinated based on personal beliefs?

-If an employee cannot appropriately claim a need for a disability or religious accommodation, you are generally not required to grant accommodations based on other personal needs or beliefs.
-In other words, if an employee refuses to get a vaccine for personal reasons, it is ultimately your choice as an employer whether to accommodate that choice.
+Employers are generally not required to accommodate employees based on personal needs or beliefs.
+In other words, if an employee cannot appropriately claim a need based on disability or religious grounds, it is the employer’s choice whether to accommodate that choice.

 However, the decision to dismiss or discipline a non-exempt employee who refuses to comply with your mandatory vaccine policy is a challenging one.
 Not to mention, there is always the possibility that an employee could take legal action following dismissal or disciplinary action.
 Indeed, lawsuits have already been filed over mandatory vaccine policies.
-We recommend consulting an employment lawyer before making a decision of this nature.
+The best thing you can do is consult an employment lawyer before deciding whether to require your employees to be vaccinated.